-As I approach the end of my first year as AES Chair, there is much to look back on that reminds us all just how important the work we do is in supporting the well-being of the department.
-While we have faced our share of challenges, it is in the celebratory moments we showcase in this issue of All Eyes on AES that we find the most authentic manifestation of our commitment to a future that beckons and asks us to remember who we are and where we’re going.
+As I approach the beginning of my third year as AES Chair, there is much to look back on that reminds us of how important our work is in supporting the well-being of the department.
+While we have faced our share of challenges, it is in the celebratory moments we showcase in each issue of All Eyes on AES that we find the most authentic manifestation of our commitment to a future that beckons and asks us to remember who we are and where we’re going.
 Once again, the diverse activities and multiple accomplishments of AES faculty, staff and students that we are proud to share with you in this issue vividly highlight our very best qualities.
-So, please, join us in reading an array of stories that welcome two “new” colleagues to the department, acknowledge the accomplishments of three distinguished faculty who will be retiring this year, highlight the significant contributions of faculty to mentoring, research and scholarship, and honor the important work AES majors are doing as they work hand in hand with faculty to change the world in positive ways.
+So, please, join us in reading an array of stories that welcome two “new” colleagues to the department, acknowledge the accomplishments of a distinguished faculty member who retired in June, highlight the significant contributions of faculty to mentoring, research and scholarship, and honor the important accomplishments of AES majors as they work hand in hand with faculty to change the world in positive ways.

-These are of course only a few examples of the meaningful contributions that our faculty, staff, students have made this year.
+As is always true, these are only a few examples of the meaningful contributions that our faculty, staff, students have made this year.
 Together, these stories will provide you with a glimpse into the rich possibilities that play themselves out in AES every single day.
 Keep in mind that we also want to hear your stories—whether you’re AES alumni, friends, current students or community partners—so that we can join you in celebrating and sharing your accomplishments in a future installment of All Eyes on AES.
 So, please, stay in touch and let us know what you’re up to.
 In the meantime, enjoy reading the stories in this issue and join us in working to forge new connections as we continue to strengthen the many bonds we already share.